-Backlog represents the dollar amount of revenue that we expect to realize from work to be performed on uncompleted contracts, including new contractual agreements on which work has not begun.
+Backlog represents the dollar amount of revenue that we expect to realize from work to be performed on uncompleted contracts, including approved change orders as well as new contractual agreements on which work has not begun.
 Our methodology for determining backlog may not be comparable to the methodology used by other companies.
 Orders included in our backlog are represented by customer purchase orders and contracts, which we believe to be firm.
-Our backlog at September 30, 2017 totaled \$250.1 million compared to \$291.4 million at September 30, 2016.
-Backlog declined primarily due to lower demand in our core oil, gas and petrochemical markets.
-We anticipate that approximately \$235.3 million of Fiscal 2017 ending backlog will be fulfilled during our fiscal year ending September 30, 2018.
+Our backlog at September 30, 2018 totaled \$260.9 million compared to \$250.1 million at September 30, 2017.
+Backlog improved primarily due to increased demand from municipal and transit projects.
+We anticipate that approximately \$249 million of Fiscal 2018 ending backlog will be fulfilled during our fiscal year ending September 30, 2019.
 Backlog may not be indicative of future operating results as orders in our backlog may be cancelled or modified by our customers.